aws-quickstart/cdk-eks-blueprints/docs/addons/aws-cloudwatch-insights.md

 ## Prerequisites

-Once the Container Insights add-on has been installed in your cluster, validate that the [AWS Cloudwatch Observability Controller]() is installed and FluentBit is installed:
+Once the CloudWatch Insights add-on has been installed in your cluster, validate that the `AWS Cloudwatch Observability Controller` is installed and FluentBit is installed:

 ```bash
 kubectl get pods -n amazon-cloudwatch